Dante Minniti: Early years

-From his experience at VOSS 1986 and his two PhD thesis (1993 and 1998), Minniti started his career as a professor (1998) with experience on kinematics and stellar populations of the Milky Way and on metallicities of globular clusters that yielded on a particular interest in the composition, evolution, dynamics, and kinematics of our galaxy.
-These interests required tools such as metallicity, age and distance indicators, such as RR Lyrae, Cepheids and Miras in the context of smaller structures such as open and globular clusters, so Prof. Minniti started with a particular interest, our galaxy, and a broad set of knowledge that fostered investigation on adjacent topics such as microlensing with the SuperMACHO project and then with the VVV Survey, which also conveyed all his other interests.
+From his experience at VOSS 1986 and his two PhD thesis (1993 and 1998), Minniti started his career as a professor (1998) with experience on kinematics and stellar populations of the Milky Way and on metallicities of globular clusters that yielded on a particular interest in the composition, evolution, dynamics, and kinematics of the Milky Way.
+These interests required tools such as metallicity, age and distance indicators, such as RR Lyrae, Cepheids and Miras in the context of smaller structures such as open and globular clusters, so Prof. Minniti started with a particular interest, the Milky Way, and a broad set of knowledge that fostered investigation on adjacent topics such as microlensing with the SuperMACHO project and then with the VVV Survey, which also conveyed all his other interests.

 Microlensing

 As a follow-up of the MACHO project, SuperMACHO aim was to search for microlensing events towards the Large Magellanic Cloud using the CTIO 4m Blanco telescope and the MOSAIC imager (LMC) to identify the type of population that causes the excessive microlensing rate that the MACHO study observed.
 To evaluate the differential microlensing rate over the LMC face, SuperMACHO observation approach has been refined, discovering that while this derivative is highly discriminant between Galactic halo and LMC self-lensing, it is largely insensitive to the specifics of the LMC's internal structure.
 Real-time microlensing alerts and photometric and spectroscopic followup debuted in 2003, retrieving several dozen microlensing candidates with preliminary light curves and related data along with the many dozen microlensing candidates extracted.
 One observation is the belief that the SNe background behind the LMC is a significant contamination, similar to the MACHO project, and this background has not been eliminated from SuperMACHO single-color candidate sample.
 Finally, they tailored a follow-up method to distinguish between SNe and real microlensing.

 With the VVV Survey data, while supervising Gabriela Navarro on her PhD thesis, they discovered more than 600 microlensing events on the galactic bulge plane on a span of 5 years of observations, with the different cadence of days between observations that had the disadvantage of losing some events of short time scale, but also letting the detection of long time scale events.